obesitymyonlychild/QuizDashboard/README.md

 - **Institutions**: Leverage data to ensure content effectiveness and uphold academic integrity.

 ## Data Description
-- **Dataset**: EdNet-KT1, sourced from GitHub, captures over 131 million interactions from more than 780K users on the Santa platform.
+- **Dataset**: EdNet-KT1, sourced from [Github](https://github.com/riiid/ednet "EdNet"), captures over 131 million interactions from more than 780K users on the Santa platform.
 - **Contents**: Includes detailed logs of user interactions with quiz questions and lectures over a span of two years, providing a comprehensive view of student learning behaviors.

 ## Project Workflow